nigelhorne/ged2site/README.md

 I strongly suggest adding this to your .htaccess file:

 ```
-# disallow access to special directories and feed back a 404 error
+# disallow access to special directories and feedback a 404 error
 RedirectMatch 404 /\\.svn(/|$)
 RedirectMatch 404 /\\.git(/|$)